wingcg-blip/Quantum-Resurrection-Protocol/README.md

 # Run the Lazarus Surgeon Analysis (Active Regime)
 python src/dynamic_causal_repair.py
+🔮 Future Applications

-🔮 Future ApplicationsThis protocol serves as the theoretical foundation for Dissipation Engineering in next-generation hardware.Project Zigzag-025:
+This protocol serves as the theoretical foundation for Dissipation Engineering in next-generation hardware.

- For the implementation of this mechanism in Graphene Nanoribbons (Room Temperature Transport), please refer to our sister repository:[Link will be added upon release]
+Project Zigzag-025: For the implementation of this mechanism in Graphene Nanoribbons (Room Temperature Transport), please refer to our sister repository:

+[Link will be added upon release]

+📜 Citation
-📜 CitationIf you use this code or data, please cite the Zenodo record:
+If you use this code or data, please cite the Zenodo record:

+代码段

 @dataset{wang_2026_resurrection,
   author       = {Fujia Wang},